Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 }
 ```

-… and it will behave as if you had imported a file with the same contents.
+… and they will behave as if you had imported files with the same contents.

 In fact, anything that is a valid NixOS module can go in the import list, including NixOS modules that are functions: